 The Redevelopment Area shall be redeveloped in accordance with the standards detailed in this Redevelopment Plan.
-The Plan supersedes the Borough Land Use Regulations for the Redevelopment Area unless specifically referenced.
-Other Borough regulations affecting developments that are in conflict are superseded by this Plan; however, existing engineering standards, performance standards, historic district standards, and definitions shall apply.
+The Plan supersedes the Borough Land Use Regulations, including the HPO, for the Redevelopment Area unless specifically referenced.
+Other Borough regulations affecting developments that are in conflict are superseded by this Plan; however, existing engineering standards, performance standards, HPO Design Guidelines (limited to architectural style, surface treatments, windows, doorways, porches and trim), and definitions shall apply.